rivantsov/ngraphql/ReadMe.md

 ## API development: Code-first only, no schema-first
 It turned out, implementing a working GraphQL API requires creating a number of *detailed c#/.NET artefacts that may not be directly derived or guessed from the Schema document*.
 So for an existing schema/.net code pair, it is not possible to derive necessary .NET code change from GraphQL Schema document changes.
 The **complete schema-first scenario is not feasible**.

-## Documentation - coming soon
-For now, please look at the _TestApp_ project code, and unit tests.

-## StarWars example
-Explore the [StarWars sample app](https://github.com/rivantsov/starwars) as an example of _GraphQL API_ implementation on top of a simple app.
-The example includes an HTTP server implementation with _Grapphiql_ interactive UI for executing queries.

 ## Limitations
 Subscriptions are not implemented yet. *NGraphQL* parses and executes a subscription query (its resolver) the same way as a query, but does not provide the implementation of 2-way HTTP communication (Web sockets).
 Will be coming soon.